 The Making of Barbie of the Apocalypse

 I created Barbie as a seated goddess – my mother drew her for my according to my specifications as the last creative favor she did for me in her lifetime.
 I filled Barbie in skeletally, on a four foot by four foot piece of black duvotene.

-At the time, it seemed an unfortunate accident, bad timing, but now, looking back, it seems every important event in our lives begins with some form of dismemberment, some sacrifice, some break, some change, some price, some delay during which subterranean aspects of self and other connect.
+At the time, it seemed like bad timing, but with hindsight it seems important events in our lives often begin with some form of dismemberment, break, price, delay during which subterranean and above ground aspects of self connect.

 Of course this can never work.
 Even if a group of people succeeded in eradicating a whole group of people, the consciousness of us / them would find another them – as the end of the Cold War carried within itself the beginning of the War on Terror.
 The only viable way out of that tension is to train the conditioned ego out of ‘us/them’ consciousness and into ‘us’ consciousness.

-As the book of Revelation says at its end, “The Spirit and the bride say, ‘Come!’ … let all who are thirsty, come: all who want it may have the water of life, and have it free.”
-As rumors of future privatization of water, and water wars, begin to rumble, perhaps nothing else in Revelation speaks so urgently to the Western consciousness.
+Close to its end, the Book of Revelation states, “The Spirit and the bride say, ‘Come!’ … let all who are thirsty, come: all who want it may have the water of life, and have it free.”
+As rumors of future privatization of water, and water wars, rumble, perhaps nothing else in Revelation speaks so urgently to the Western consciousness.

-I had always felt repelled by the image in Revelations of the lamb with seven eyes representing the seven spirits of God, perhaps because of art that has two rows of eyes on a lamb; the mechanistic look of the lines bothered me.
+I was always repelled by the Apocalyptic image of the Lamb with seven eyes representing the seven spirits of God, perhaps because of art that has two rows of eyes on a lamb; the mechanistic look of the lines bothered me.
 It seemed to utterly deny nature.
 For this reason, it was important for me to put the seven eyes in my embroidery.
 The first thing I did was to put the eyes into a bouquet.
 I put it inside Barbie’s right hand to honor the hand of Fatima (Islamic), the hand of Mary (Christian), the hand of Miriam (Jewish) – a hand of protection against the evil eye, connected with a woman, running through the entire lineage.
 That image generally has a single eye, but when I put in seven, I saw the seven eyes of God as an image of the utter incomprehensible depth and vastness of consciousness that we call “God” – consciousness everywhere.

 I needed to create a vessel of some sort.
 Revelation is full of vessels.
 Seven gold bowls, filled with the wrath of God, are emptied over the earth.
 Jung writes, “the dark god has slipped the atom bomb and chemical weapons into his hands and given him the power to empty out the apocalyptic vials of wrath on his fellow creatures.
 Since he has been granted almost godlike power, he can no longer remain blind and unconscious.”
 James Morgan Pryse, in Apocalypse Unsealed, writes that the word translated as ‘wrath’ is more accurately translated as ‘ardor’ which puts a whole different spin on things.
 Are we humans the alchemical vessel for the ardor of God?

-The whore of Babylon holds a “gold wine cup filled with the filth of her fornication.”
+The Whore of Babylon holds a “gold wine cup filled with the filth of her fornication.”
 (Rev, 17:5) She is “drunk with the blood of the saints” (Rev. 17:6).
 Edward Edinger notes that this image “shows us that everything ‘feminine’ (earth, nature, body, matter) underwent a profound deprecation with the onset of our aeon.”

 White Barbie’s bowl is filled with healing waters, but though much is “unveiled” in our times, the healing water, the Sacred Feminine, is still veiled.
 The Book of Revelation says, “I’m the Alpha and the Omega, the beginning and the end.
 I will give water from the well of life free to anybody who is thirsty” but it’s all too clear that this part of the text isn’t a part that’s focused on by fundamentalism.
 Free?
 To anybody who needs / wants some?
 In this culture of commodification and whoredom?

 According to The Heart of the Quran the fires of hell are but an eternal moment when humans are purified of everything that is not divine love.
-Hell is the process of ending the self/other war, if one has not done so in life.
-Perhaps this process is trying to happen all the time, not only at the moment of death: The imperative to wholeness.
+Hell could be called the process of ending the self/other war, if one has not done so in their own consciousness.

 Blue Barbie has an owl wing over her eye.
 Owl wings suggest wisdom; the reference here is to Sophia as well as to the “eyeless mind,” perception and wisdom that come from beyond what we can perceive with our senses.
 She is also surrounded by “holy sparks,” seven, to be exact, in homage to the abundance of sevens in Revelation.